PratyushSharma18/NotesApp/README.md

 -> Data Access Object

+-> Entity(Room allows you to create tables via an entity) which are being accessed through DAO.

 - LiveData

 - Architecture(Room, WorkManager, Lifecycle, DataBinding, Paging, Navigation).

 - RoomDb(Room Database) usages in which Room provides an abstraction layer over SQLite to allow fluent database access.

+- Reference via Google CodeLab.

+- Kotlin-kapt plugin for generate kotlin sources.

+- Usages of Room Components.

+- Usages of Lifecycle Components.

+- Usages UI and Testing.

+- Coroutines usages for intializing tasks on background thread rather than on main thread.